 Also, did you know that it’s National Strawberries and Cream Day!
 So, it’s the perfect day ever to share these with you, and you should eat them to because parties and celebrations are fun.

 Anway.
 These waffles are really near and dear to me because they are a VERY old family recipe that I grew up eating for special occasions.
-We never had them for breakfast, since they are pretty time consuming (sorry, but it’s SO worth it!) so we always made special dinners out of them, just a couple times a year.
+We never had them for breakfast because, unlike the single serve protein paleo waffles, they are pretty time consuming (sorry, but it’s SO worth it!) so we always made special dinners out of them, just a couple times a year.

 People came from all over to eat these waffles guys.
 And by “all over” I mean, we had tenants living in a basement suite that always came up for waffles dinners.
 Whatever, people CAME.